-The wrong kind of rain...has been known to cause train delays.
-If you're stranded at the station with an hour or so to kill, drop into one of the best pubs near the main London train stations and wait it out.
+Rain has been known to cause train delays.
+If you're stranded at the station with an hour or so to kill, drop into a pub near the main London train stations and wait it out.

 James Smith & Sons sell the best umbrellas in London.
 The company has been in business for more than 180 years and have sold to prime ministers like Andrew Bonar Law and William Gladstone.They still make the umbrellas in the basement of their beautiful Victorian shop in New Oxford Street.
-As well as umbrellas, you can also get canes and walking sticks - but if you want one designed specifically it can take up to four weeks to create the finished, quality product.
+As well as umbrellas, you can also get canes and walking sticks - but if you want one that's custom designed it can take up to four weeks to create the finished product.

 You won't be the only person - the TfL's Lost Property Office at Baker Street has collected around 12,000 umbrellas over the years.
 Any brollies handed in are logged and stored, so if you have a distinctive one maybe give them a call - it might have been handed in.

 Karaoke Box has three venues in Mayfair, Smithfield and Soho, where you can hire rooms for between 5 - 12 people by the hour.
 You can also get waiter service.
 Islington and Soho also has Lucky Voice, where you can sing along with inflatable instruments as props.
 Bloomsbury Lanes also have four private singing rooms if you want to combine a few tunes with a game of ten pin bowling.